dgyurko/sql_course/sql_style_guide.md

 - Short cases can be written to a single line
 - Longer cases should span to multiple lines:
   - `CASE` and `END` should be at the same indentation level
-  - Every `WHEN` conditional should be written to new lines with one tab further.
+  - Every `WHEN` conditional should be written to new lines with one indent further.

 ```sql
 SELECT